davidmyers6643/voyageurs-java-assessment/README.md

 - On your `Main` class, add a method called `capitalizeRecords` that takes in an ArrayList of Person objects or User objects.
 - `capitalizeRecords` should check to make sure that each Object's firstName and lastName property are capitalized.
 If they are not, use the setter to capitalize the first letter of each firstName and lastName.
+- `capitalizeRecords` should return a copy of the arrayList.

-// we need another problem for HashMaps.
+// we need another problem or two for HashMaps.

 ## Testing